Americans fete royal wedding in pubs, hotels and homes

 "We love a great love story," said Maureen Farley, the hotel's director of hospitality.
 "This surely is one of the best."

-If there was a certain historical irony in Americans celebrating British royalty nearly 242 years after the Declaration of Independence, it had little sway Saturday over Americans who said they were simply rallying around love.
-Talia Handler, a guest at the Plaza party, said she hoped Markle's new role in the U.K. could improve connections and understanding between the two nations.
+If there was a certain historical irony in Americans celebrating British royalty nearly 242 years after the Declaration of Independence, it had little sway Saturday over Americans who say they were simply rallying around love.

+"I think this is a wonderful new way to be royal," said Ralph Campbell, 67, who donned a three-piece dark suit and bow tie for a watch party at Brit's Pub in Minneapolis.
+He called the ceremony "a global wedding" and added: "I think it will only help the cause of peace in the world."

+Another guest at Brit's Pub, British native Victoria Rylee, had no problem with an American marrying a British prince.
+After all, "I married an American," Rylee, 71, said with a laugh.
-Craig Young, a British actor who watched the festivities at the Cat & Fiddle Pub's pajama-and-viewing party in Hollywood, California, said it was especially sweet for expats like him.

-"There's a Los Angelean marrying into the royal family, which we never thought would happen, and which we're very excited about," said Young, who moved to Los Angeles in 2001.
-He was giving a wedding-themed pub quiz as he wore a bathrobe and Prince Harry mask.
+At a pajama-and-viewing party at the Cat & Fiddle Pub in Hollywood, California, British-born actor Craig Young was happy to watch a woman from his adopted hometown join the royal family in his homeland.
+It was something "we never thought would happen, and which we're very excited about," said the actor, 44, who wore a bathrobe and Prince Harry mask.

-For Meghan Woods, who was at the Plaza's fete, the takeaway was simple.
+For Meghan Woods, who was at the Plaza's fete in New York, the takeaway was simple.

-"There are so many terrible things going on in the world," she said, "that when there's something like this— love bringing people together, a reason to celebrate — why not?"
+"There are so many terrible things going on in the world that when there's something like this— love bringing people together, a reason to celebrate," she said, "why not?"

 ———

 Dalton reported from Los Angeles.
-Associated Press writers Alexandra Villarreal in New York and Errin Haines Whack in Burlington, New Jersey, contributed to this report.
+Associated Press writers Jeff Baenen in Minneapolis, Alexandra Villarreal in New York and Errin Haines Whack in Burlington, New Jersey, contributed to this report.